 In normal use, you can fly your Mini 2 as high as 500 m from the ground before it hits the altitude limit.

-Let’s explore things in a bit more detail and see how high can we fly the DJI mini 2 still resisting wind and be able to take good photos.
+Let’s explore things in a bit more detail and see how high we can fly the DJI mini 2 while still resisting wind and retaining control.